-3.2 The principles of an emergency response
+The principles of an emergency response.

 There are typical tasks and actions that a school may need to undertake to manage an incident.
 The School Emergency Plan clarifies who will undertake each task for a range of possible scenarios.
-The head teacher, or pre-agreed nominee, is responsible overall for each school's response to an emergency, however they should be supported by the School Emergency Management Team (SEMT).
+The Head Teacher, or pre-agreed nominee, is responsible overall for each school's response to an emergency, however they should be supported by the School Emergency Management Team (SEMT).

 The SEMT consists of senior staff who are willing to take key roles in an emergency, such as; communications, welfare, media management and resources, supported by admin and caretaking staff or a facilities manager.
 Identifying these staff and delegating roles in advance will save time in an emergency.
-However, whilst SEMT will coordinate actions at local level to minimise further risk during an emergency, the LA and external services can be called on at any time to schools to carry out their day-to-day functions.
-In smaller schools, it may not be possible to nominate a full SEMT and most roles will be taken by the Head teacher or nominee, with support from the office staff or caretaker.
-In these circumstances, please contact the LA asap.
+However, whilst SEMT will coordinate actions at local level to minimise further risk during an emergency, the Local Authority (LA) and external services can be called on at any time to schools to carry out their day-to-day functions.
+In smaller schools, it may not be possible to nominate a full SEMT and most roles will be taken by the Head Teacher or nominee, with support from the office staff or caretaker.
+In these circumstances, please contact the LA as soon as possible.

-The DCC Emergency Planning Team and CYPS Business Support Team have dedicated staff who offer support and guidance, along with the LA and CYPS Business Continuity Plans which set out procedures and protocols for dealing with emergencies.
+The Devon County Council (DCC) Emergency Planning Team and the Children and Young Persons Services (CYPS) Business Support Team have dedicated staff who offer support and guidance, along with the LA and CYPS Business Continuity Plans which set out procedures and protocols for dealing with emergencies.
 These detail how emergency services, LA, health authority, voluntary agencies and other organisations work together to mitigate the effects of any emergency.

-3.3 Key Tasks and Actions Flowchart
+3.3 Key Tasks and Actions Flowchart.

-3.4 Roles and Responsibilities
+Roles and Responsibilities.